Jeff Tarango

 Jeffrey Gail Tarango (born November 20, 1968) is a retired American tennis player.
 He was a top-ten doubles player and a runner-up at the 1999 French Open men's doubles tournament.
 He is now the Director of Tennis at the Jack Kramer Club, which is just south of Los Angeles.
 In 2018, he was the tournament director of a $30,000 men's California championships.
-At that championships, ATP world-ranked No. 11, Sam Querrey, beat Davis Cup captain Mardy Fish to win this event.

 Tarango now resides in Manhattan Beach, California with his wife and children.
-He is married to Jessica Balgrosky and they have five children (Nina Rose, Katherine, Jackson, Ace, and Jesse).
+He is married to Jessica Balgrosky, and they have five children (Nina Rose, Katherine, Jackson, Ace, and Jesse).

 Career

 Pro tour

-Tarango turned professional in 1989, after completing his junior year at Stanford University, where he won two NCAA team titles.
+Tarango turned professional in 1989 after completing his junior year at Stanford University, where he won two NCAA team titles.
 During his career, he won two top-level singles titles and 14 doubles titles.
 Tarango reached two Super 9 quarterfinals, Rome in 1995 and Miami in 1998.
-His career-high world rankings are No. 42 in singles and No. 10 in doubles.
+His career-high world rankings were No. 42 in singles and No. 10 in doubles.
 He was runner-up in the men's doubles at the 1999 French Open, partnering with Goran Ivanišević.

 Wimbledon 1995 default

-In the third round trailing 6–7, 1–3 to Alexander Mronz, Tarango became infuriated with French umpire Bruno Rebeuh, who had ruled against Tarango several times.
+In the third round of the 1995 Wimbledon Championships, trailing 6–7, 1–3 to Alexander Mronz, Tarango became infuriated with French umpire Bruno Rebeuh, who had ruled against Tarango several times.
 During the match, when preparing to serve, the crowd heckled Tarango and he responded "Oh, shut up!"
 Rebeuh immediately issued a code violation to Tarango on the grounds of audible obscenity.
-Tarango protested this and called for the tournament referee calling for Rebeuh to be removed.
-No relief was given to Tarango and he was instructed to continue to play.
-He then accused Rebeuh of being "one of the most corrupt officials in the game" – to this Rebeuh gave Tarango another code violation, this time for unsportsmanlike conduct.
-Tarango took umbrage, packed up his rackets and stormed off the court.
-To add to the controversy, Tarango's wife at the time then slapped Rebeuh twice in the face.
+Tarango protested this violation, called for the tournament referee, and asked for Rebeuh to be removed.
+Tarango was instructed to continue to play.
+He then accused Rebeuh of being "one of the most corrupt officials in the game" – to this Rebeuh gave Tarango another code violation, this time for verbal abuse.
+Tarango took umbrage, packed his rackets and stormed off the court.
+To add to the controversy, Tarango's wife at the time then slapped Rebeuh in the face.

-Tarango was eventually banned by the ITF from the 1996 Wimbledon tournament.
+Tarango was fined US$65,500, suspended for three weeks, and banned from two Grand Slam tournaments by the ATP and ITF, though the fine was later reduced to US$28,256 after he apologized to Rebeuh.

 Tarango was also the beneficiary of a default in the men's doubles tournament earlier at the same championship.
-He and partner Henrik Holm were at two sets to one down against the team of Jeremy Bates and Tim Henman when Henman angrily smashed a ball which inadvertently hit ball girl Caroline Hall, resulting in their disqualification.
+He and partner Henrik Holm were at two sets to one down against the team of Jeremy Bates and Tim Henman when Henman angrily smashed a ball that inadvertently hit ball girl Caroline Hall, resulting in their disqualification.
 Coincidentally, Hall was also a ball girl in Tarango's match against Mronz.